matiasvallejosdev/serverless-podcast-ai-discord-bot/README.md

 ## 🔧 Interaction Design & Architecture

-Our Podcast Agent Bot integrates real-time WebSocket communication with Discord's API, allowing users to start conversations, upload audio files, and interact with podcast content seamlessly.
+Podcast Agent Bot integrates real-time WebSocket communication with Discord's API, allowing users to start conversations, upload audio files, and interact with podcast content seamlessly.
 It harnesses OpenAI's GPT-4 for intelligent chat completion and uses Whisper for accurate audio transcriptions.
 The bot's memory system ensures continuity in conversations.
-Commands like /upload_audio, /clear, and /summarize empower users to fully engage with and analyze their favorite podcasts within Discord.
-This diagram in docs/design-system.png gives a visual overview of the bot's structure and interaction flow.
+Commands like `/upload_audio`, `/clear`, and `/summarize` empower users to fully engage with and analyze their favorite podcasts within Discord.
+This diagram gives a visual overview of the bot's structure and interaction flow.

 ![Podcast Agent Bot Design System](docs/design-system.png)

-To view the design system in the repository, navigate to `docs/design-system.png`.

-## 🚀 Getting Started

-### 📥 Installation
+## 📥 Installation

 To set up the Podcast Agent Bot for development and testing, follow these steps: